cadenza-k/blog-cadenza/content/post/cadenza/index.md

 That was on 2023-09-27 🏳️‍⚧️

 After nearly a year, I can safely say that accepting these feelings and starting to become myself was the best choice in my life!

+> PS: There's a reason for this banner, smh the text isn't shown on the post banner but if you open it on a new tab, you'll see a bit of text adding more sense to the picture